enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 We will explore demonstrate some of these tools.

-#### A historical note
-why is git so special, in a good or bad way?
-Git has been developed primarily by Linus Torvalds, the same author of Linux.
-Some of the consequences are:

-- its name is a reference to his author: git = "unpleasent person", which is how Linus Torvalds appears.
-- it is (incredibly) solid: to break a repo sitory requires a strong commitment.
-- it is not easy to use by default and it is not meant to be.
-- it becomes easy if you understand the underlying principles, i.e. it is consistent and has no free complications.
-- if you overcome the initial barrier, chances are high that you will fall in love.

-Linus Torvalds has decided only twice to embark in a new project, since only twice he believed that he would change the world of software.

 #### In this scenario we are going to learn:

 - how to let git track files, namely, how to initiate a repository and include files in it